Here’s our list of organizations, companies, and people who are on the right side and wrong side of history in regards to declawing.

 Veterinary Partner’s Education Director, Wendy Brooks, who wrote this story wouldn’t answer any questions we have about the info about this story.

 Veterinary Colleges that still declaw cats in their animal hospitals.
-Vet colleges and declawing
+11 of the 12 vet college’s animal hospitals that are still declawing are AAHA accredited hospitals.

 Ohio State and Purdue– Petition to Ohio State & Purdue